 How can I prevent mould from growing on my cannabis plants?

-Maintain low humidity, ensure proper air circulation, prune plants regularly, and use organic mould preventatives.
+Maintain low humidity during the final 4 weeks of bloom, ensure proper air circulation, prune plants regularly, and use organic mould preventatives.

 Mould is a persistent problem for marijuana growers, but with the right knowledge and care, you can keep your plants healthy and mould-free.
 Regular inspection, proper plant care, and maintaining the right growing environment are key.
 Remember, it's all about creating conditions that favour your plants and not the mould.
 Keep those buds happy, and you'll avoid many headaches and have a much better harvest!